mpinto70/aarch64/test/asm_framework/README.md

 # ASM unit test framework

-Here is my atempt to create a unit test framework.
+Here is my attempt to create a unit test framework.

 In order to test a function (function under test, FUT), registers should be populated as: